 Diagnosis with Hannah Hayward

 If you or someone you know would like to know more about the diagnostic process and any related costs, please get in touch.

-Hannah has been delivering ASD psycho-educational workshops with male and female offenders across London prisons since 2012.
-Having been part of a successful bid for government funding in 2018, she is now working with St. Giles Trust to improve service provision for women with mental health and complex support needs within England’s Criminal Justice System.
+Hannah has been delivering psycho-educational workshops focused on neurodivergence with male and female offenders across UK prisons since 2012.
+Having been part of a successful bid for government funding in 2018, she spent two years working alongside St. Giles Trust to specifically improve service provision for women with mental health and complex support needs within the UK Criminal Justice System.
 As part of this funding, Hannah delivered specialist training around autism and ADHD to both staff and offenders across seven prisons nationwide, with a view to rolling out this first-of-its-kind training across other systems in the criminal justice system.

 If you are interested in a training collaboration with Hannah please get in touch.

 Females & autism

 The experiences of autistic women and girls are still hugely misunderstood by most and it remains more common for men and boys to receive a clinical diagnosis.
 In 2017 research, R Loomes calculated it as low as 3: 1 for male to female diagnosis, indicating a clear diagnostic biological sex bias.

 Autistic females are more likely to have symptoms which go unnoticed and commonly internalise behaviours which can manifest in challenging ways for the person and those around them, such as extreme anxiety and depression, and sometimes this can also be externalised with self-harming behaviours.
 Fortunately, we are in changing times with a growing acknowledgement and acceptance for girls, women, and non-binary individuals to look and be experienced differently.